dmachinewhisperer/wireless_localization2/calibration/websocket_server(ESP32)/README.md

 # Websocket server
-The example starts a websocket server on a local network.
+The application starts a websocket server on a local network.
 You need a websocket client to interact with the server.
 The `websocket_client` in the root directory can be used for this interaction.

 ## How to Use